Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 They're not something we have a lot of here, but you're a very cute combo.

-tasks by myself.
-Um, if I had to book a band, organize cocktails and hors d'oeuvres, let everybody in,
+book a band, organize cocktails and hors d'oeuvres, let everybody in, shout them out,

-shout them out, hype myself up, it would just be a disaster.
-And so you definitely want Dave
+hype myself up.
+It would just be a disaster.
+And so you definitely want,

-then all there is for me to do is to, um, uh, thank you once again for listening to the podcast.
-If
+So I guess then all there is for me to do is to thank you once again for listening to the podcast.

-you came out to our live shows, uh you were able to, thank you so much.
+If you came out to our live shows, if you were able to, thank you so much.

 We had such a good time doing these live shows for you.